shellmogit/ShellmoBT-Android/README.md

 ShellmoBT-Android
 =================

 Controlling software of Shellmo from Android
+This software is based on the "Bluetooth Chat" which is a sample application by Android Open Source Project

 This is the test release version.
 Version: 1.00